Lewis-Ho/material-data-table/README.md

 ## Run on local server

 ```
-npm run server
+npm start
 ```

-Now browse to the app at http://localhost:8000/app/index.html.
+Now browse to the app at http://localhost:9000